-Registry Editor not opening or crashing in Windows, while uncommon does happen to Windows users.
+Registry Editor not opening or crashing in Windows, while uncommon, does happen to Windows users.
 When it does, you should see Registry Editor has stopped working error message.

 Why The Registry Editor Is Not Opening Or Crashing

 The most common cause of this problem is when the Registry and its associated system files have corrupted.
-It is a fairly common occurrence for system files to become corrupted, resulting in these errors.
+It is fairly common for system files to become corrupted, resulting in these errors.
 If the maximum length of your Registry key is set to 255 bytes, this may also cause a problem.
 It occurs because the Registry Editor continues to look for it, resulting in an endless loop leading up to a point where it crashes due to one specific key.